 146A.
 Application and construction of Division

-(1) This Division applies only in relation to an election in a region and the poll taken for such an election.
+(1) This Division applies only in relation to a Council election and the poll taken for such an election.

-(2) Where in relation to an election in a region the relevant number is one and there are only 2 candidates, a reference in this Division and Schedule 1 to —
+(2) Where in relation to a Council election the relevant number is one and there are only 2 candidates, a reference in this Division and Schedule 1 to —

 (a) the indication of an elector’s first preference for a candidate, shall be read and construed as a reference to the indication of the candidate for whom the elector votes;